raetha/wyzesense2mqtt/README.md

 2. The **remote** connects to the hub — automatically via mDNS, or explicitly via `WS2M_HUB_URL`.
 On first start it generates a stable UUID and attempts to adopt with the hub.
 3. **Adoption** — press the **Enable Remote Pairing** button on the hub device in HA (or publish any payload to `<self_topic_root>/hub/<uuid>/remote_pair`).
 The hub enters pairing mode for `hub_remote_pairing_seconds` seconds; the `<self_topic_root>/hub/<uuid>/remote_pairing` state shows `active`.
 The next unauthenticated remote that connects receives a unique token, saved on both sides.
 4. On subsequent connects the remote presents its token; the hub validates it.
 No further adoption steps are needed.
-5. On reconnect, the remote replays a ring buffer of recent frames (10-second TTL, 500-frame capacity) so brief network disruptions do not lose sensor events.
+5. On reconnect, each dongle's relay replays its own ring buffer of recent frames (10-second TTL, 500-frame capacity) so brief network disruptions do not lose sensor events.
+Adoption happens once per remote: the first dongle's connection obtains the token, and every dongle then shares it.

 ### Hub configuration